Alex Cobham is a development economist, and chief executive at the international Tax Justice Network.

 Alex’s research has mainly focused on issues of taxation, horizontal and vertical inequality, and illicit financial flows, including some of the first estimates of the costs of tax avoidance and tax evasion for developing countries.
 With Prof Andy Sumner, Alex proposed a new measure of inequality, the Palma ratio.
 Alex is also a co-creator of the twin, global rankings of tax haven behaviour, the Financial Secrecy Index and the Corporate Tax Haven Index.
 He made the original proposal for what is now the ICTD/UNU-WIDER Government Revenue Dataset, the leading international source for comparative data on countries’ tax revenues.

 In 2005, Alex put forward a now commonly used framework for the purposes of tax, the four Rs (revenue, redistribution, repricing and representation).
 More recently, he coined the term ‘the ABC of tax transparency’, to describe a key policy platform of the tax justice movement: automatic exchange of financial information; beneficial ownership transparency through public registers; and country-by-country reporting by multinational companies.

-Alex is on the board of trustees of ActionAid UK, the steering group for the International Commission for the Reform of International Corporate Taxation (ICRICT), the technical advisory group for the Fair Tax Mark and the policy committee of CSAE (the Centre for the Study of African Economies at Oxford).
-He is also a representative of the Financial Transparency Coalition on the European Commission’s EU Joint Transfer Pricing Forum, and was on the advisory group for the UN’s thematic consultation on inequalities in post-2015, and the research advisory panel for the Pan African Inequalities conference.
+Alex is on the steering group for the International Commission for the Reform of International Corporate Taxation (ICRICT) and the technical advisory group for the Fair Tax Mark.
+He was formerly on the board of trustees of ActionAid UK, on the policy committee of CSAE (the Centre for the Study of African Economies at Oxford), on the advisory group for the UN’s thematic consultation on inequalities in post-2015, on the research advisory panel for the Pan African Inequalities conference, and was a representative of the Financial Transparency Coalition on the European Commission’s EU Joint Transfer Pricing Forum.

 On twitter: @alexcobham.